Ignaz von Döllinger: Excommunication

 On 18 April 1871, Gregor von Scherr, Archbishop of Munich and Freising, excommunicated Döllinger.
-On 29 February 1871, Döllinger was elected rector-magnificus of the University of Munich by a vote of 54 to six.
+On 29 February 1871, Döllinger was elected rector-magnificus of the Ludwig-Maximilians-Universität München (LMU) by a vote of 54 to six.
 Several other universities conferred an honorary degree on him: Doctor of Civil Law, University of Oxford, 1871; Doctor of Laws, University of Edinburgh, 1872; Doctor of Law, University of Marburg; Doctor of Philosophy, University of Vienna.

 The dissident Bavarian clergy invited Bishop Loos of the Old Catholic Church of the Netherlands, which for more than 150 years had existed independent of the Papacy, to administer the sacrament of Confirmation in Bavaria.
 The offer was accepted, and the bishop was received with triumphal arches and other demonstrations of joy by a part of the Bavarian Catholics.
 The three Dutch Old Catholic bishops declared themselves ready to consecrate a "non-infallibilist" bishop for Bavaria, if it were desired.
 The question was discussed at a meeting of the opponents of the Vatican Council's doctrine, and it was resolved to elect a bishop and ask the Dutch Old-Order bishops to consecrate him.
 Döllinger, however, voted against the proposition, and withdrew from any further steps towards the promotion of this movement.